michael-aguilar-web/michaelsite-v3/brain-dump/2023-02-05-the-n2nbl-strategy.md

   - (but I will eventually make an update)
 - I also might just be dumb and my assumptions are completely off base from other people's experiences

-but yea if you read this far then thanks for your time
+but yea if you read this far then thanks for your time, lmk what you think